kaisenlinux/manpages-dev/category/Filesystems/sshfs.md

               read password from stdin (only for pam_mount!)

        -o dir_cache=BOOL
               Enables  (yes)  or disables (no) the SSHFS directory cache.
 The directory cache holds the names of directory entries.
-Enabling it allows readdir(3) system calls to be processed without network access.
+Enabling it allows readdir(3) system calls to be pro‐ cessed without network access.

        -o dcache_max_size=N
               sets the maximum size of the directory cache.